jasminb/jsonapi-converter/README.md

 Id is a special attribute that is, together with type, used to uniquely identify an resource.

 Id annotation has no attributes.

+Id annotation is inheritable, one can define a base model class that contains a field with `@Id` annotation and than extend it to create a new type.

 Example: